 The Aquariva has an overall length of 10.07 meters and a 2,80 meter beam.

 Powered by Yanmar and reaching a total of 380 HP, the Riva reaches 36 knots at cruising speed and a top speed of 41 knots.

 According to the shipyard’s test results, her range is 150 nautical miles.

-The boat is currently completely checked and updated by Riva World in the Netherlands.
-The boat will be ready in spring 2019.
+The boat has been cosmetically restored, technically completely service, checked and updated by top Riva specialist Riva World in the Netherlands.
+The boat became ready in summer 2019.

-Condition wise we can be short, the boat was already in a nice condition when we bought it but we will detail the entire boat and bring it in an as new condition, interior exterior and technically wise.
+Condition wise we can be short, the boat was already in a nice condition when we bought it but we detailed the entire boat and brought it in an as new condition, interior/exterior and technically wise.

 Without any touting and talking big, the designer and the yacht builder delivered calmly and with a sort of muzzled snobbery a sense of balanced luxury.